 The Permanent Forest Sink Initiative enables land owners to earn carbon credits through the establishment of permanent forests on land that was not forested before 1990 (Ministry for Primary Industries, 2015b).
 In total, 15,584 hectares have been registered under this scheme.
-In 2018 it was announced that the scheme would be discontinued and replaced by a permanent post-1989 forest category in the NZ ETS in 2023.
+In 2018 it was announced that the scheme would be discontinued and replaced by a permanent post-1989 forest category from 1 January 2024.